6 min read

 Form a cutting-edge partnership for your translations

-Pangeanic's machine translation engines are pioneers in the language industry.
-So much so that several government agencies in the United States and the European Union, as well as international organizations, have chosen them for their high-volume translation needs.
+Pangeanic's machine translation models are pioneers in the language industry.
+So much so, that several government agencies in the United States and the European Union, international organizations and corporations have chosen our translation models for their high-volume translation needs.